Heather Nedohin: 2010–2015

+2015–present

 Despite stepping back from playing competitive curling, Nedohin was called to be Shannon Kleibrink's alternate as she and her represented Alberta at the 2017 Scotties Tournament of Hearts.
 During the Hearts, Nedohin played in nine of the eleven games for the team, skipping them in eight of them as Kleibrink had sustained a back injury prior to the tournament.
 They ultimately finished the round robin in sixth place with a 5–6 record, not enough to advance to the playoffs.
 She also played mixed doubles curling during the 2019–20 season and won the 2019 STP Mixed Doubles on the World Curling Tour with partner Roland Robinson.

 She began coaching the Kerri Einarson rink for the 2020–21 season.

+Nedohin skipped the Rachel Homan rink at the 2023 Saville Shootout, replacing Homan who had just given birth.
+Nedohin led the team to win the event, defeating Team Jennifer Jones, skipped by Chelsea Carey (Jone was also absent) in the final.

+She began coaching the Homan rink in 2025.

 Personal life

-Nedohin is a stay-at-home mom and a graduate of Grande Prairie Regional College and North Peace High School.
+Nedohin is a graduate of Grande Prairie Regional College and North Peace High School, and attended the University of Alberta.
 Since the spring of 2014 she has been business manager of the Sherwood Park Curling Club, in Sherwood Park, AB.
 She has two daughters, Halle and Alyssa.